 An interesting feature in those patients who survived is an amnesia to the entire illness.
 This is thought to be due to disruption of synaptic plasticity which is important in the memory and learning process.

 Anti N-methyl-D-aspartic acid (NMDA) receptor encephalitis is an autoimmune encephalitis due to antibodies against NR1–NR2 heteromers of the NMDA receptor, in particular, extracellular N-terminal domain of the NR1 subunit.
 These antibodies result in marked reduction of cell-surface NMDA receptors and NMDA-receptor clusters in postsynaptic dendrites 1.
 An underlying tumour is only detected in approximately 60% of patients, mostly teratomas.
 Anti-NMDA NR2 antibodies are also found in approximately 15-35% patients with SLE and approximately 80% of SLE patients with severe neuropsychiatric illness.
 CSF shows pleomorphism.
 Serum titres of anti-NMDA antibodies are elevated and correlate well with the severity of the disease.

-Abnormal MRI is seen in up to 50% of reported cases.
-However, the findings are non-specific.
+Findings are non-specific.
 Abnormal FLAIR or T2 hyperintensity can be seen in the medial temporal lobe, cerebral/cerebellar cortex, basal ganglia, and brainstem 1,2.
-Typically there is no abnormal enhancement or haemorrhage.
-FDG-PET may show either hyper- or hypo-metabolism in the affected region 3.
+Typically there is no abnormal enhancement or haemorrhage 8.

 Treatment and prognosis